whitehat-hacker123/crispy-octo-robot/README.md

 "Code is law.
 This one bites."

 ────────────────────────────────────────────
-End of License v2.0 | Last updated: May 2025 28
+yippee License v2.1 | Last updated: Oct 2025 18
 ────────────────────────────────────────────